jprhs11/Final_news_app_capstone/README.md

 A full-stack Django web application featuring a robust role-based access control (RBAC) system for journalists, editors, and readers.
 This project demonstrates advanced Django workflows, containerization with Docker, and automated documentation with Sphinx.

-🚀 Key Features
+🚀 Key Features:

-👥 User Roles
+👥 User Roles:

 Readers: Explore a directory of journalists and publishers, subscribe to favorites, and view a personalized feed of approved articles.